How To Clean Pet & Dog Urine From Artificial Grass

 Artificial grass is known for being a wonderful alternative to organic grass.
 It’s easier to maintain, as you will never have to fertilize, mow, or otherwise manage your lawn.
 It’s cleaner than their organic counterpart, as it generally rejects pests and bugs, and it is better for the environment by conserving water.

-Still, there will always be a bit of maintenance required, especially when it comes to our furry little friends.
+Still, there will always be a bit of maintenance required, especially when it comes to our furry little friends. one of the most pressing concerns pet owners have in regards to artificial grass is whether waste and urine will harm their artificial turf lawn.
+Often times, artificial grass owners are doubtful that synthetic grass can adapt to the obstacles that nature sends its way.
+So what happens if a dog urinates on artificial grass?
 Unlike organic grass, artificial grass doesn’t absorb certain parts of dog urine and waste.
-Because of that, a dog urine odor eliminator or certain cleaning measures should be taken to make sure your artificial grass lives a long, odor-free life.
+Artificial grass won’t be damaged from dog waste or urine.
+Dog urine drains away, similar to rainwater so you won’t have to worry about buildup.
+Dog waste on the other hand, will require manual cleanup just like it would if it were an organic lawn.
+Scooping up the waste and hosing down the area will eliminate lingering mess.
+Because of these reasons, a dog urine odor eliminator or certain cleaning measures should be taken to make sure your artificial grass lives a long, odor-free life.

 Some people will also create a specific “bathroom” area of the grass where the dog is allowed to go.
 This could be a small fenced in area or a patch of gravel.
 You could also train your dog to exclusively use a given area.
 Either way, you’ll always have a bit to clean up.
 It’s just about finding what works for you.
 The most common practice involving artificial turf and dog urine or waste is to just clean it up after the deed is done.
+So you may ask yourself, “How to clean artificial grass dog urine?”
 Here are the most common ways:

 The easiest way to neutralize dog urine in the artificial grass is simply pick up the dog waste and then flush out the remnants with water.
 You could use a bucket filled with water, but you’re the best bet would be a hose.
 The blast of water will be enough to remove any leftover waste from your artificial grass.